-At the July 10, 2025, OPC meeting, staff will provide an updated overview of the total budget, ask the Committee to provide feedback, and to identify the areas of focus for subsequent discussions in the process.
+At the July 16, 2025, CAC meeting, staff will provide an updated overview of the total budget and ask the CAC members to provide feedback.
 If there are questions in advance of the meeting, please contact James Wisker at Jwisker@minnehahacreek.org.